HomeDev GuideAPI Reference

 Designing your moderation systems in such a manner:

-• Prevents you from permanently committing unapproved versions of resources, which might otherwise lead to complicated data management scenarios.
+• It prevents you from permanently committing unapproved versions of resources, which might otherwise lead to complicated data management scenarios.

 • Promotes a maintainable implementation, where the interpretation and execution of a request are decoupled from the state management of your resources.